 [54] But even if the reasonableness assessment can be tied back to the question of state protection, the more fundamental, if not ultimate question which must be asked, however, is whether such assessment in fact adds anything to a meaningful internal protection inquiry.
 The answer to this question turns to a large degree on the nature and intensity of the inquiry into the protection element.

 Neither the Authority nor the Court of Appeal in Butler has examined this question.
 The Authority's omission must now be rectified.

-Meaningful Internal Protection - The Nature and Intensity of the it eliminates the earlier identified well-founded fear of persecution.
+Meaningful Internal Protection - The Nature and Intensity of the Inquiry

+[55] In the refugee context, protection must mean, at the very least, an absence of a risk of persecution.
+It follows that the first requirement of the proposed site of internal protection is that it eliminates the earlier identified well-founded fear of persecution.
 Put simply the place in question must be one in which the refugee claimant is not at risk of persecution for a Convention reason.
 As this assessment necessarily looks to the future, before a finding can be made that there is no future risk of persecution in the proposed site, it must be shown that the elimination of the risk is more than transitory.
 There must be sufficient evidence to allow a finding to be made that the absence of risk is a durable state of affairs.
-In this context, it is relevant to inquire whether the agent of persecution is a state entity which has the ability to act on a nationwide basis as compared with a non-state agent of persecution stems from the unwillingness or inability of the state to offer effective protection, the inquiry will necessarily focus on the issue whether that unwillingness or inability is localized or nationwide.
+In this context, it is relevant to inquire whether the agent of persecution is a state entity which has the ability to act on a nationwide basis as compared with a non-state agent of persecution whose threat to the refugee claimant may be localized only.
+Where the fear of persecution stems from the unwillingness or inability of the state to offer effective protection, the inquiry will necessarily focus on the issue whether that unwillingness or inability is localized or nationwide.